jax-ml/jax/docs/Custom_Operation_for_GPUs.md

 As XLA does not have enough knowledge about the custom functions to shard input tensors, it decides to replicate them to produce correct values before making the custom call.

-To avoid this overhead, we need to use the xmap manual sharding with the following configuration updates
+To avoid this overhead, we can:
+- custom_partitioning: to make it behave like all native JAX operations (but more complicated)
+- Use manual sharding
+  - xmap: deprecated and bugged in some cases when combined with grad
+  - shard_map: experimental but should work

 ```python
 jax.config.update("experimental_xmap_spmd_lowering", True)